16 Bedtime Snacks That Will Help You Sleep Better

-Old wives’ tales suggest that warm milk can make you sleepy but it turns out there’s science to back this up.
+Old wives’ tales suggest that warm milk can make you sleepy, but it turns out there is actually science to back this up.
 Studies have found that many dairy products can help you sleep.
-Calcium, found in cheese, yogurt, and milk, helps the brain use the tryptophan found in dairy to manufacture sleep-triggering melatonin.
-Additionally, calcium helps regulate muscle movements which means fewer sleep-busters like cramps or restless legs.
+Calcium, found in cheese, yogurt and milk, helps the brain use the tryptophan found in dairy to manufacture sleep-triggering melatonin.
+Calcium also helps regulate muscle movements, which means fewer sleep-busters like cramps or restless legs.

 Foods like pretzels and corn chips have a high glycemic index.
 After eating them, you’ll have a natural spike in your blood sugar and insulin levels, shortening the time it takes you to fall asleep, according to a study published in the American Journal of Clinical Nutrition.
 Normally, you want steady levels to avoid mood swings and insulin resistance.
 (In those cases, reach for one of these 10 delicious low-glycemic snacks.)
 But if you are looking to get rest, the blood sugar and insulin increase helps tryptophan enter your brain to bring on sleep.

-Vitamin b6 is the sleep vitamin, as your body needs it to make melatonin and serotonin.
+Vitamin b6 is sometimes called “the sleep vitamin,” as your body needs it to make melatonin and serotonin.
 Not only does it help you fall asleep faster but it may also give you more vivid, lucid dreams, according to a study published in Perceptual and Motor Skills.
 Fish such as tuna, halibut, and salmon are high in vitamin B6, as are raw garlic and pistachio nuts.

 Green leafy vegetables like kale are loaded with calcium, which helps the brain use tryptophan to manufacture melatonin.
 Spinach and mustard greens are other good options.
 Blend them into a smoothie for a soothing and healthy bedtime snack.